CodeMaverick2/CommentBox/README.md

 - Add, edit, and delete comments
 - Add, edit, and delete replies to comments
-- Sort comments and replies by date
+- Sort comments and replies by date (ascending and descending)
 - Responsive and clean UI
 - Data persists in local storage